mabnhdev/dni-snappy/README.md

 * Create a symbolic link snapcraft.yaml to platform-specific yaml file.
 * cp /boot/config-`uname -r` 4.4-config
+* snapcraft login
+ * Use your Ubuntu One credentials.
 * snapcraft clean && snapcraft
 * When prompted, go to the driver dir and build the driver snap.
 * Press any key when the driver snap build completes.